dario-cruz/dariocruz.dev/blog/2025-03-19-Loggy-Sherlock/index.md

 Alright so from the previous task we know that the malware is logging keystrokes to the `keylog.txt` file.
 We also know that there are keycodes and characters present in the file as well.

-I did some searching around for a tool to convert keycodes to characters but, could not find a tool that fit my need.
+I did some searching around for a tool to convert keycodes to characters but, could not find a tool that fit my needs.
 This is where I turned to ChatGPT to analyze the contents of the `keylog.txt` file and provide some insights/results.

 ![Task 9 ChatGPT](img/Loggy%20_HTB-Sherlocks_-1742391408637.webp)